ColeRutledge/ColeRutledge.github.io/README.md

   - Explored some of the fundamentals of the framer motion API to build in seamless page transitions and animate the sorting visuals
 - Material UI
   - Self-taught the basics of material UI components and theming to built a custom control widget
-  - Widget allows user to control animations and the size of the data set along with reseting or starting a sort.
+  - Widget allows user to control animations and the size of the data set along with resetting or starting a sort.

 ### Current areas of study: